 What happens if I miss a dose?

 Since Uro-Mag is sometimes used when needed, you may not be on a dosing schedule.
 If you are on a schedule, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include nausea, vomiting, weakness, breathing problems, slow reflexes, weak pulse, extreme drowsiness, and feeling dizzy or light-headed.

-Magnesium oxide can make it harder for your body to absorb other medicines you take by mouth.
-Avoid taking other medicines within 2 hours before or 2 hours after you take magnesium oxide.
-You may need to wait 4 hours to take your other medicines after taking magnesium oxide.
+Uro-Mag can make it harder for your body to absorb other medicines you take by mouth.
+Avoid taking other medicines within 2 hours before or 2 hours after you take this medicine.
+You may need to wait 4 hours to take your other medicines after taking this medicine.
 Ask your doctor how to best schedule your medications.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Uro-Mag and call your doctor at once if you have:

 coughing up blood or vomit that looks like coffee grounds;

 no bowel movement after using Uro-Mag as a laxative.